RCN-ECS/CnGV/notebook/20200416_MA_SimResults_Round3.md

 Still looking good.

+Further Diagnostics may be necessary.
+In addition to the endpoints listed below, I have the following for each set of parameters, I have a) phenotype data, b) Gmeans and Emeans, c) bootstrap data, d) permutation data.

-Now to see how the correction affects the estimates.
-In this round of sims I generated 6 different covariance metrics for raw simulated data and again for the means data:
+I generated 6 different covariance metrics for raw simulated data and again for the means data (with CIs and p-values):
 1. True covariance uncorrected
 2. Covariance estimate uncorrected
 3. True correlation
 4. Correlation estimated
 5. True covariance corrected
 6. Covariance estimate corrected

+Finally I have different GxE metrics (with CIs and p-values):
+1. True GxE using EMMs
+2. GxE using EMMs
+3. True GxE using Omega^2
+4. GxE using Omega^2

+**What diagnostics would be helpful*

 ## Means vs. Raw: